-Distressed Asphalt Pavement cracks in several different types of patterns which can indicate what is causing the failure.
+Distressed asphalt pavement cracks in several different types of patterns which can indicate the cause of failure.

 Cost of Parking Lot Crack Repair

-Some general cost factors for Parking Lot crack repair depend on the parking lots location, type of crack filler used for the repair and how many cracks- if there are a lot of cracks to repair at the same location you will pay a lower discounted price per crack.
-Other cost factors occur when Cracks are inspected individually to provide an estimate.
-Typical individual cost factors are how big the cracks are and how dirty the cracks are- whether they have grass growing in them and how much work will it take to clean them.
+Some general cost factors for parking lot crack repair depend on the parking lot's location, type of crack filler used for the repair and how many cracks.
+If there are a lot of cracks to repair at the same location you will pay a lower discounted price per crack.
+Other cost factors occur when cracks are inspected individually to provide an estimate.
+Typical individual cost factors are: how big the cracks are, how dirty the cracks are, whether they have grass growing in them, and how much work will it take to clean them.

 Ponding in Parking Lot

 Repair of Parking Lot Potholes